 3. Adopt an extracurricular activity as your own.

-This video illustrates an Obra de Arte production at The Blake School.
+This video illustrates an Obra de Arte production at The Blake School in Hopkins, Minnesota.

-Private school faculty lead extracurricular activities such as the chess club, the French club and so on.
-In fact, you will probably have heard this mentioned at your interview.
-Running a club or activity which is popular with students will also enhance your reputation as a member of staff who makes the school attractive to its clientele.
+Private school faculty lead extracurricular activities such as the chess club, the French club, etc. In fact, you will probably have heard this mentioned at your interview.
+Running a club or activity that is popular with students will also enhance your reputation as a member of staff who makes the school attractive to its clientele.

 4. Communicate.
 Communicate.
 Communicate.

 Communicate with your parents.
-They are your clients, after all, and they have high expectations both of the school and you.
-Since you are on the front line, they will point the finger at you first.
+After all, They are your clients and have high expectations of the school and you.
+Since you are on the front line, they will first point the finger at you.
 Parents have an uncanny way of asking other parents what they think of Mr. So and So.
 Guarantee that the feedback is always positive, indeed, glowing.

-This video discusses the importance of communications skills.
+This video discusses the importance of communication skills.

 Be upbeat and constructive in all your communications.
 Your colleagues will not appreciate your sarcastic comments about how old fashioned their methods are.
 That may well be true.
 But keep your opinions to yourself unless your dean asks for your confidential advice.
 Administrators will not think highly of a staff member who has earned a reputation for being difficult to manage.
 On the other hand, they will value a teacher who brings time and talent to the table.